canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

   tables:[table]
 }
 ```

 ## Table Header

-Table Headers are a little different than [Document and Section Headers](#document-headersfooters).
-They are an array of [Row](#row).
-Their style, and column settings will be set by the table.
+Table Headers are rows that are displayed at the beginning of the table, as well as on each subsequent page when the table spans multiple pages.
+Their style, and column settings are set by the table.

 ```javascript
 const tableHeader = {
     data: ["Label","Quantity","Rate","Total"],